nerdyrodent/VQGAN-CLIP/README.md

 git clone 'https://github.com/CompVis/taming-transformers'
 ```

-In my development environment both CLIP and taming-transformers are present in the local directory, and so aren't present in the `requirements.txt` or `vqgan.yml` files.
+Note: In my development environment both CLIP and taming-transformers are present in the local directory, and so aren't present in the `requirements.txt` or `vqgan.yml` files.

 You will also need at least 1 VQGAN pretrained model.
 E.g.